lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 .. image:: ../images/gratings_spectrum.png

-Adding backgrounds to grating instrument specifications in :func:`~soxs.instrument.simulate_spectrum` is not supported at this time, but will be in a future release.
+Adding particle backgrounds to grating instrument specifications in :func:`~soxs.instrument.simulate_spectrum` is not supported at this time.

 .. _instrument-registry: